nodebox/nodebox.github.io/node/reference/math/boolean.md

 ---
 layout: reference
+library: math
-title: Boolean Node
+title: Boolean
-image: generic.png
+image: boolean.png
 ---
 Create a boolean value that can be used as a variable.